 A lot of people think that civilians will not get affected by war, the truth is that civilians will be the most affected by war.
-Not only that they will get directly targeted, but if they choose to stay in the area then they will have to face a lot of hardships during their day to day lives.
+Not only that they will get directly targeted, but if they choose to stay in the area then they will have to face a lot of hardships during their day-to-day lives.

 You can prepare for war as a civilian by making preparations to evacuate, sooner or later you will have to evacuate and it is better to do it before everyone panics.
 In addition to this, you should withdraw as much cash as you can, buy food and water for a couple of days and make a detailed plan of where and how will you evacuate the area.

 As a civilian one of the biggest changes you will face while preparing for war is how you will find water, simply put you will not be able to store enough water.
-In this case, my personal recommendation is to get a high-quality portable water filter which has a 0.2-micron filter Click here to check it out on Amazon.com
+In this case, my personal recommendation is to get a high-quality portable water filter that has a 0.2-micron filter Click here to check it out on Amazon.com

 War can be a very scary thing, especially if the war is fairly close to your hometown and you are a civilian.
 The problem is that even if a war is right at your doorstep, the government will still try to calm you by downplaying how bad the situation really is.
 The government’s main goal is to keep the area as stable as possible, if everybody panics and doesn’t show up to work the next day then the military’s efforts will be a lot harder.

 Once people do not show up to work, the situation of the area will destabilize rapidly and as a civilian, you might think that the best idea is to stay at home protecting your family, but the problem with this is that the more people stay at home protecting their families the faster the living conditions of the area will deteriorate.
-As a civilian it is imperative to know what to do in case of war, some people might think that as they are civilians they are safe, this is far from the truth as oftentimes civilians are targeted.
+As a civilian it is imperative to know what to do in case of war, some people might think that as they are civilians they are safe, but this is far from the truth as oftentimes civilians are targeted.

 Targeting civilians directly has played a major role even in WW2, and in most smaller conflicts.
 Civilians are the workforce of any area, country, or nation, a foreign army doesn’t even have to eliminate them, just scare them enough so they do not show up for work.
 Without an active workforce no matter how powerful or large a nation’s army is, it will inevitably collapse under its own weight.

-You might think that soldiers are highly trained professionals, this is far from the truth, there are some highly trained professional soldiers, but most of them will be ordinary people who ended up in a situation where they are heavily armed and if they are part of an invading force then the consequences of their actions will probably never be prosecuted, this is why even some ordinary man can do the cruelest things during war.
+You might think that soldiers are highly trained professionals, but this is far from the truth, there are some highly trained professional soldiers, but most of them will be ordinary people who ended up in a situation where they are heavily armed and if they are part of an invading force then the consequences of their actions will probably never be prosecuted, this is why even some ordinary man can do the cruelest things during a war.
 If you are worried about a new world war, then check out my recent article What would happen if world war 3 started? ( Top 8 Predictions ).

 A lot of people will try and stay back no matter how hard it gets, so they can protect all of their assets, the problem is that there is no telling how long the war will take, and how exactly are you going to prepare all your assets against an army?
 As to when you should evacuate the area it depends on a lot of factors and you have to have some foresight for this.